zcash/pasta/README.md

 The output of ``amicable.sage`` with the above options includes isogenies of degree 3, suitable for use with the "simplified SWU" method for hashing to an elliptic curve.
 This is based on code from Appendix A of [Wahby and Boneh 2019](https://eprint.iacr.org/2019/403.pdf).

+To check the correctness of the endomorphism optimization described in the Halo paper, run ``python3 injectivitylemma.py`` and ``python3 checksumsets.py``.
+To also generate animations showing the minimum distances between multiples of ζ used in the proof, run ``./animation.sh``.

+``animation.sh`` has the following prerequisites:

+* apt-get install ffmpeg ffcvt
+* pip3 install bintrees Pillow

+``checksumsets.py`` on its own only requires the ``bintrees`` Python package.